obluff/peepeth-cli/readme.md

 ## CLI for Peepeth

-- doing this to get familliar with parsing data from eth mainnet/ipfs
+- Doing this to get familliar with parsing data from eth mainnet/ipfs and create a simple recommendation system

 ### Milestones
 - Functional read only client